DNAMcKnight/CloudflareWarpGUI/readme.md

 # CloudflareWarpGUI
+There are two versions of GUI in this repo
+1. `old_app.py` uses the old tkinter that comes built in with python, to run this you don't need anything else other than python.
+2. `app.py` uses the customTkinter which is a module based on tkinter but looks far better.

+If you wish to use the `launcher.sh` script please make sure it's pointing to the correct script you wish to run

 ### As a Linux user you're probably thinking "why does this exist?"

 I have recently moved completely over from windows to Arch Linux (*I use Arch BTW*) and cause of that transition I can't help but miss a few things from windows such as the Warp GUI that let me easily turn it on or off and also was able to minimize into tray.